 Serving Tips

-Traditionally kolacky cookies are served simply dusted with icing sugar, but they also taste great with these few add-ons:
+Traditionally kolacky cookies are served simply dusted with powdered sugar, but they also taste great with these few add-ons:

 • ice cream on the side